Shifting Through The Seasons With Boosted Immunity

 Vitamin D Deficiencies

-Poor vitamin D absorption could occur with chronic inflammation conditions like inflammatory bowel disease, celiac, Crohn’s, and ulcerative colitis, for instance.
+Poor vitamin D absorption could occur with chronic inflammation conditions like inflammatory bowel disease, celiac, Crohn’s, and ulcerative colitis.
 Vitamin D is fat-soluble, so it depends on the gut’s ability to absorb dietary fat, and these conditions can cause malabsorption.

-Some conditions require supplementation of vitamin D, vital for calcium homeostasis in bone health; for instance, vitamin D deficiency also causes respiratory infections.
+Some conditions require vitamin D supplementation, which is vital for calcium homeostasis in bone health; for instance, vitamin D deficiency also causes respiratory infections.
 The hormone is essential to the body.

-I advise that you get a deficiency test if you think you are depleted from vitamin D.
+I advise getting a deficiency test if you think you are depleted from vitamin D.

 Talk with your doctor about vaccinations, deficiency tests, and supplementation.